 in the mid-1960s Green Revolution took off, At that time India was facing a food-crisis, struggling to buy food grains from abroad and depended on US aid.

-At that time under the Intensive Agricultural Districts Programme (IADP) -> high yielding seeds, more productivity fertilisers, insecticides and pesticides along with assured prices for Wheat-paddy was introduced, & this results as Punjab high agriculture growth model. it helped India to come out of food crises &
+At that time under the Intensive Agricultural Districts Programme (IADP) -> high yielding seeds, more productivity fertilisers, insecticides and pesticides along with assured prices for Wheat-paddy was introduced, & this results in Punjab high agriculture growth model. it helped India to come out of food crises &

 also, contribute a huge % to the GDP of Punjab.